Skip to site navigation Skip to main content Skip to footer site map

 “Going through a sexual assault is bad enough.
 Then to have this happen to me in my job as a soldier; it was really difficult because what happened to the unit support?
 Your fellow soldiers are supposed to have your back.”

-• Worrying about damaging the bonds in your unit if you spoke out about what happened.
+• Worrying about damaging the bonds in your unit if you speak out about what happened.

 • Living far away from your family, friends, or other sources of support.

-• Worrying about being seen as weak or vulnerable, or believing that others would not respect you or even blame you if you told anyone.
+• Worrying about being seen as weak or vulnerable, or believing that others would not respect you and might even blame you if you told anyone.

 • Thinking that if others found out, it would hurt your career or your chances for promotion.